Radial Duality Part I: Foundations: The Radial Function Transformation

 Note $|x|$ is both upper and lower radial, but not strictly.
 As a result, although $\radTransSup{|\cdot|}$ and $\radTransInf{|\cdot|}$ are not equal, both are dual to $|x|$ under their respective transformations.

 Figures~\ref{fig:func-p2} and~\ref{fig:func-ul2} show the strictly radial, concave function $\sqrt{1-x^2}$ (with the value at all $x^2>1$ set to $0$) and its transformation $\sqrt{1+y^2}$.
 Notice the transformed function is convex as guaranteed by Proposition~\ref{prop:concave-conversion}.
-Moreover, it is uniformly Lipschitz and smooth even though the original function possesses neither of these properties.

 Figures~\ref{fig:func-p3} and~\ref{fig:func-ul3} show the strictly radial function $e^{-|x|}+1/2$ and its transformation.
-Even though this function is neither concave nor convex, our transformation can still be directly applied.
-Moreover, this function is quasiconcave and so, as guaranteed by Proposition~\ref{prop:quasiconcave-conversion}, its radial transformation is quasiconvex.
+This function is not concave but is quasiconcave and so, as guaranteed by Propositions~\ref{prop:concave-conversion} and~\ref{prop:quasiconcave-conversion}, its radial transformation is not convex but is quasiconvex.

 Lastly, Figures~\ref{fig:func-p4},~\ref{fig:func-u4}, and~\ref{fig:func-ul5} continue the example of transforming the quadratic $(x+1)^2+1/2$ which was used in Figures~\ref{fig:set-p4} and~\ref{fig:set-d4} to illustrate the radial set transformation.
 Notice that this quadratic is not upper radial as its epigraph transforms into an ellipsoid-like shape rather than the hypograph of another function.
 Hence its upper radial transformation is not dual to the original quadratic.
 Figure~\ref{fig:func-ul5} shows the result of applying the upper radial transformation to this quadratic twice.
 In this case, the functions in Figures~\ref{fig:func-u4} and~\ref{fig:func-ul5} are upper radial and thus radially dual.
+There $h^{\Gamma\Gamma}$ could be viewed as a ``radial envelope'' or ``star closure'' of $h$.
+Exploration of this property may be of interest to future work.